JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 We illustrate the capabilities of [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) on a Support Vector Machine (SVM) model with a $\ell_{1/2}^{1/2}$ penalty for image classification [@aravkin-baraldi-orban-2024].

-Below is a condensed example showing how to define and solve an SVM problem, and perform a solve followed by a re-solve:
+Below is a condensed example showing how to define and solve the problem, and perform a solve followed by a re-solve:

 ```julia
 using LinearAlgebra, Random, ProximalOperators